ugurkarakurt/Segmentify_Case/README.md

 ```
 json-server --watch productsAPI/products.json
 ```
-We run our project with the webpack dev server with the command.

 # Now we are ready to start the project
+Note: We need to run the "npm run start" command in a new terminal.
 ```
 npm run start
 ```